-Several Howard County schools sent emails to parents this week warning of “stranger danger” after a student said a stranger offered him a ride to school Tuesday morning.
+Several Howard County this week warning of “stranger danger” after a student said a stranger offered him a ride to school Tuesday morning.

 "Since I had the report, I wanted to let the parents in the area know, and I also let some surrounding schools know that we had sent the letter home and that there had been an incident," Bauer said of sending the letter.

 She said that she wanted "to heighten awareness" among both parents and students.

 Parents were grateful that they had been informed, according to Bauer.

 "Our PTA meeting was last night and they appreciated knowing," said the Rockburn principal in a phone interview on Jan.
 5.

 Other administrators took the opportunity to communicate about safety procedures as well.

 , , and sent out emails with information about what transpired at the Rockburn bus stop.

 "While this incident did not occur in our community, I felt it was important to reiterate the importance of safety procedures and encourage you to review those procedures with your children," wrote Deep Run Principal Tricia McCarthy in an email to parents.